Arnis: Spread

 The earliest historical record was the DECS Memorandum No. 294 Series of 1995 which entailed the Arnis Development Program Phase I. This was a joint effort of the Department of Education, Culture and Sports or DECS and the Office of then Senator Orlando "Orly" Mercado who awarded a budget from his pork barrel for the implementation of a national Arnis program.
 The Office of Senator Mercado was given the authority to designate the Arnis instructors for the said program.

 The next stage was the Arnis Development Program Phase II.
 It was just a continuation of Phase I through DECS Memorandum No. 302 series of 1997.
 The same group conducted the seminars; known as the Arnis Association International (AAI).
 The Arnis instructors designated by Senator Mercado were informally called the "Mercado boys".
 They were Mr. Jeremias V. Dela Cruz, Rodel Dagooc and others who were direct students of Mr. Remy Presas of the Modern Arnis style.
 In this memorandum, there were two seminars conducted: October 6–11, 1997 in Baguio City and November 10–15, 1997 in General Santos City.
 The Arnis Module Development however did not push through.

 It was also during this time when the first Arnis instructional video was developed by the Bureau of Physical Education and School Sports (BPESS) entitled "Dynamic Arnis".
 This video featured the Gialogo Brothers: Richardson and Ryan Gialogo, direct students of Jeremias V. Dela Cruz.

 However, the national Arnis program of Senator Orly Mercado and DECS died a natural death.
 It was only after nine years that Arnis found its way back into the Department of Education (formerly known as Department of Education, Culture and Sports or DECS).
 On February 5, 2004, the Task Force on School Sports (TFSS) of the Department of Education (DepEd), the new agency after the defunct BPESS, met with the National Sports Association (NSA) for Arnis in a Senate hearing.
 The Head of the TFSS was National Coordinator Mr. Feliciano N. Toledo II, considered the "Father of Arnis" in the Department of Education.
 He met with the top NSA officials at that time; however, nothing happened.

 It was only in 2006 when the Task Force on School Sports had a new program for Arnis.
-The "National Training of Trainors in Arnis and Dance Sports", sponsored by the Task Force on School Sports, Department of Education (DepEd), was held at Teacher's Camp, Baguio City on March 13–17, 2006 and was conducted by two top-caliber figures in the Arnis community: Mr. Aniano Lota, Jr. and Mr. Richardson Gialogo, then Secretary-General and vice-president respectively of the National Sports Association for Arnis.
+The "National Training of Trainors in Arnis and Dance Sports", sponsored by the Task Force on School Sports, Department of Education (DepEd), was held at Teacher's Camp, Baguio City on March 13–17, 2006 and was conducted by two figures in the Arnis community: Aniano Lota, Jr. and Richardson Gialogo, then secretary-general and vice-president respectively of the National Sports Association for Arnis.
 And this was the start of the modern, contemporary and prevailing Arnis in the Department of Education.